-Fairchild tells his daughter, suggesting that David is far too above Sabrina in social position to chase after.
+Fairchild tells his daughter, suggesting that David is too far above Sabrina in social position to chase after.

 Sabrina witnesses David romance another girl at the annual Larrabee yacht party the night before she sails to Paris.
-It breaks Sabrina’s heart so much to see David with someone else for the one hundredth time over the years, that she leaves an unintentionally comical suicide note for her father, and then tries to kill herself by turning on all the cars in the Larrabee garage and locking herself in.
+It breaks Sabrina’s heart so much to see David with someone else for the one hundredth time over the years that she leaves an unintentionally comical suicide note for her father, and then tries to kill herself by turning on all the cars in the Larrabee garage and locking herself in.

-So Sabrina goes off to Paris a girl, and she returns to the US a few years later a beautiful, sophisticated woman.
-I mean, just look at this gorgeous suit she’s wearing!
-It’s no wonder that all of the sudden, David Larrabee wants to take her on dates and thinks she’s the most beautiful girl EVER.
+Sabrina goes off to Paris a young girl.
+But when she returns to the US a few years later, Sabrina is a beautiful, sophisticated woman.
+David Larrabee notices, and now thinks Sabrina is the most beautiful girl ever.
 David actually doesn’t even recognize Sabrina when he first sees her.

 “The moon is reaching for me!”

-“yards of skirt and way off the shoulders”
+“yards of skirt and way off the shoulders,”

 Linus' Foolproof Plan

-1. Linus will keep David away from Sabrina by injuring him.
-Perfect, easy to do, David already has champagne glasses in the back pockets of his pants, with the intention of romancing Sabrina privately at the indoor tennis court.
+- Linus will keep David away from Sabrina by injuring him.
+This will be easy to do, as David already has champagne glasses in the back pockets of his pants, with which he intends to romance Sabrina privately at the indoor tennis court.

-2. THAT accomplished, Linus will meet Sabrina in David’s place for the private champagne party.
+2. That accomplished, Linus will meet Sabrina in David’s place for the private champagne party.
 Linus will then proceed to romance Sabrina while his brother’s behind heals.

 4. Linus will get Sabrina on a ship back to Paris so that she’s not around to potentially beguile David again.

-Fool proof plan, isn’t it?!!!!
+Fool proof plan, isn’t it?

 Not So Fool Proof...!

-Only something happens while Linus woos Sabrina that he didn’t plan on: not only does Sabrina fall for Linus, Linus falls for Sabrina!
+Only something happens while Linus woos Sabrina that he didn’t plan on: not only does Sabrina fall for Linus, Linus falls for Sabrina.

 Who Will Sabrina Choose?

 But Sabrina now has feelings for Linus, so would going to Paris with David really make her happy?

-The Casting of the Film
+The Casting of Sabrina

 “This girl, single-handed, may make bosoms a thing of the past.”

-But….Wilder had other ideas!
-He was all for Edith designing Audrey’s pre-Parisian transformation outfits in the film.
-But after Sabrina returns from Paris, Wilder wanted Hepburn’s wardrobe designed by a European designer, and he encouraged Audrey to choose and court one of her favorites.
+He was great with Edith designing Audrey’s pre-Parisian transformation outfits in the film.
+But after Sabrina’s return from Paris, Wilder wanted Hepburn’s wardrobe designed by a European designer, and he encouraged Audrey to choose and court one of her favorites.

-When Audrey went to meet with Givenchy to discuss designs, he was initially disappointed to see her: Givenchy had expected to see a different Miss Hepburn when he made the appointment, Katharine Hepburn!
-As Givenchy himself recounted,
+When Audrey went to meet with Givenchy to discuss designs, he was initially disappointed to see her: Givenchy had expected to see a different Miss Hepburn when he made the appointment, Katharine Hepburn.
+As Givenchy recounted,

 “One day, someone told me that ‘Miss Hepburn’ was coming to Paris to select some clothes [for Sabrina].
 At that time, I had never heard of Audrey Hepburn.
 I only knew of Katharine Hepburn.
 Of course, I was very happy to receive Katharine Hepburn.”

-The Hepburn/Givenchy Partnership Begins!
+The Hepburn/Givenchy Partnership Begins

-The confusion aside, it didn’t take long for Givenchy to realize what a gem this Audrey Hepburn was.
+Confusion aside, it didn’t take long for Givenchy to realize what a gem this Audrey Hepburn was.
 Audrey and Givenchy became fast friends, and he gave her choice over his designs from his current collection to take back to Hollywood for Sabrina.

 Despite his significant contributions to Audrey’s wardrobe in Sabrina, Givenchy was not mentioned in the film credits as costume designer, so when Sabrina won the Oscar for Best Costumes, the award went solely to Edith Head.
 Audrey quickly called Givenchy to apologize (as if it was her fault!) that he had not received any accolades for his tremendous work on Sabrina: everyone knew that it was Audrey’s wardrobe in the film that won the Oscar, and everyone further knew that Head was only responsible for a fraction of what Audrey wore.
 The designs that won the Oscar were Givenchy’s.

-Isn't it Romantic?
+Sabrina: Isn't it Romantic?